IALSA/ialsa-2016-groningen/data/contents.md

 - `./data/unshared/derived/dto.rds` - the data transfer object (dto) of the project,  list object containing names, paths, dataframes, and metadata of the candidate studies

 ##### Files in `./data/shared/raw/`
 - [`./data/shared/meta-data-map.csv`](https://github.com/IALSA/ialsa-2016-groningen/blob/master/data/shared/meta-data-map.csv) - contains classification of the variables observed in the raw data.
-Interact with a [dynamic table] based on its current content.
+Changes introduced by manual edits.
+Interact with a [dynamic table]() based on its current content.

 ##### Files in `./data/shared/derived/`
 - `./data/shared/derived/meta-raw-alsa.csv` - raw variable names and labels